Gillingham, Kent: Modern Pentathlon World Cup 2010

 The Medway Park leisure centre (formerly the Black Lion) hosted the Modern Pentathlon World Cup.
 In the Women's Final, it was won by Amelie Caze of France, Donata Rimsaite of Lithuania got Silver (2nd place) and Mhairi Spence of Great Britain got Bronze (3rd place).
 In the Men's Final, it was won by Ádám Marosi of Hungary, Ondrej Polivka (Czech Republic) got Silver and Alexander Lesun (Russia) claimed the Bronze.

 Modern Pentathlon European Championships 2011

 These were also held in Medway Park.

 Andrei Moiseev (of Russia) got Gold for the Men's Final, Serguei Karyakin (also of Russia) got Silver and Dmytro Kirpulyanskyy (of Ukraine) got the Bronze.
 James Cooke of GB was a close fourth.

 In the Women's Final, Lena Schoneborn (of Germany) got Gold, Adrienn Tóth (of Hungary) got Silver and Victoria Tereshuk (of Ukraine) claimed Bronze.

+Rugby League

+Medway Dragons Rugby League Football Club is based in Brompton having been founded in 2007.
+The Dragons run teams from Under 6 to Masters (over 35) and a Wheelchair rugby league Team.
+The First Grade have a fine history and won the London & The South Championships in 2016 and 2021.
+They are the current holders of the Harry Jepson Trophy.

 Local media

+Television

+Local news and television programmes are provided by BBC South East and ITV Meridian from the Bluebell Hill TV transmitter.

 Newspapers

 Local newspapers for Gillingham include the Medway Messenger, published by the KM Group.
 The area also has free newspapers in the Medway Extra (KM Group) and yourmedway (KOS Media).In 2011, Medway News and Medway Standard, both published by Kent Regional News and Media, closed down.